danny899/color-grid-challenge/README.md

 # Continuous Color Grid Count Challenge
-In this challenge, contestors need to write a program to analyse a given color grid, and find out the largest continuous color block in the given grid.
+In this challenge, contestants need to write a program to analyse a given color grid, and find out the largest continuous color block in the given grid.
 Here is an example of the color grid problem.

 <img src="./grid-color-challenge.png" />